mozilla/ecosystem-platform/docs/reference/metrics.md

 This is all undergoing major changes now with the move to GCP as well as FxA's migration to using Glean.
 Hopefully we can remove this message in 2024 and simplify these docs, though it is unclear if/when SubPlat will migrate to using Glean.
 :::

-These are logs from Firefox accounts code.
+These are logs from Mozilla accounts code.
 These are probably the most useful logs for product decision making as they were written by hand by engineers.
 They are also the most complex.

 * Example data recorded
   * See the [taxonomies in the Mozilla Data Docs](https://docs.telemetry.mozilla.org/datasets/fxa.html).